-The end of financial year 2017 is almost upon us, getting closer and closer every day.
-The weeks around end of financial year – which falls on June 30 – are a time for businesses to meet some last minute financial targets, and for Aussie consumers to cash in on some absolute bargains.
+The weeks around the end of financial year – which falls on June 30 – are a time for businesses to meet some last minute financial targets and for Aussie consumers to cash in on some absolute bargains.

 Some of the best deals will be available to those on the lookout for new major household appliances.
-So based on our customer satisfaction reviews over the last 12 months, Canstar Blue has complied a guide to some of the best-rated brands and potential biggest bargains available this EOFY 2017.
+So based on our customer satisfaction research over the last 12 months, Canstar Blue has compiled this guide to some of the best-rated brands and potential biggest bargains available this EOFY 2020.
 We’ll look at:

 - Clothes dryers

 So without further ado, let’s dive into the detail and see what great deals you can get this end of financial year sales time.
 We have endeavoured to keep the following prices up to date, but be sure to follow the prompts to be transferred to Appliances Online for further details.

 Simpson topped our customer satisfaction ratings of dryers, after receiving five-star reviews for performance, value for money, design and overall satisfaction.
 Bosch, Electrolux, LG, Haier and Fisher & Paykel were also rated.
 Simpson is generally thought of as one of the cheapest appliance brands, so it makes sense to start there, however huge discounts are also available from other brands, with models selling for less than $600 this EOFY.
 Let’s dive in:

 This Simpson dryer (SDV457HQWA) is one of the cheapest clothes dryers you’re likely to find in Australia, but it should still get the job done just like any other would.
 As it has a small capacity of only 4.5 kilograms, this dryer is probably best suited to smaller households, or those who don’t expect to use their dryer much.
 This could also make it a good option for people living in apartments as it’s wall mountable, meaning it can be placed above a washing machine.